jweckstr/helsinki_building_age/README.md

-Helsinki building age animated map
+Helsinki animated map
 ======================================

-An interactive map visualizing building age in Helsinki.
-See the city developing from 1812 to 2012.
+An interactive map visualizing the development of Helsinki.
+See the city developing from 1800 into to near future.

-Based on "helsinki-orto" by Juha Yrjölä.
+Based on "helsinki-orto" by Juha Yrjölä and Helsinki building age by Jan Wolski.
 Uses geolocation services from original application and WFS from author's server.

 Installation
 ------------